Contrast-Security-OSS/docs/content/troubleshooting/net/Net-EffectsOnAppPerformance.md

 tags: "troubleshoot configuration performance application impact agent .NET" -->

-As you might expect, Contrast's analysis makes your application run a little slower.
-But, the time difference is usually minimal, and the results are definitely worth it.

 ## Request Processing Time

 It's more important to think about how Contrast affects the round-trip time.
-In typical applications, Contrast doubles the round-trip time for a request that contains a lot of business logic.
 Contrast only affects the CPU processing time of your application.
 Round-trip times for static resources don't get measurably worse in most cases.
 In many applications, a significant amount of time is spent waiting on databases and accessing remote resources.
 In requests where the total round-trip time is dominated by database or WebService calls, Contrast's effect is less noticeable.

 ## Performance Tuning for Assess